-115 City of Newcastle - Coastal erosion mitigation and sand replenishment
+115 City of Newcastle Coastal erosion mitigation and sand replenishment

-That Local Government NSW calls on the NSW Government to plan strategically and support local councils under its coastal management framework by:
+That Local Government NSW calls on the NSW Government to plan strategically and develop a state-wide approach for a sustainable sand nourishment program to and support local councils as they develop Coastal Management Programs under the NSW Government's its coastal management framework by:

-- 1. Developing a state-wide approach for a sustainable sand nourishment program to support local councils as they develop Coastal Management Programs - 2.
+- Developing a state-wide approach for a sustainable sand nourishment program to support local councils as they develop Coastal Management Programs - 2.
 Establishing a whole of government approach to climate change impacts, including coastal erosion, recession and sea level rise. - 3.
-Providing greater support to the delivery of Coastal Management Programs which are critical to ensure the long-term sustainability of our coasts and estuaries.

-- 4. Formalising a catchment approach for our estuaries, involving all significant stakeholders and adequate funding, to ensure threats to these highly valued areas are more effectively and efficiently managed now and into the future. - 5.
+Providing greater support to the delivery of Coastal Management Programs which are critical to ensure the long-term sustainability of our coasts and estuaries. - 4.
+Formalising a catchment approach for our estuaries, involving all significant stakeholders and adequate funding, to ensure threats to these highly valued areas are more effectively and efficiently managed now and into the future. - 5.
 Appointing a Coastal Commissioner to oversee coastal management on a statewide basis and advisors to assist councils.

-116 Tweed Shire Council - Safe cat, safe wildlife
+116 Tweed Shire Council

+Safe cat, safe wildlife